 Thank you for your patience!
-It has been a challenging project dealing with poor weather and drainage issues.
-We really hope you enjoy the improvements!
+It has been a challenging project dealing with poor weather and drainage issues but we really hope you enjoy the improvements.

 The play equipment at Springdale Rec was considered to be in relatively good functional condition and not in need of replacement, however the relocation of some equipment was seen as a priority due to poor drainage, to ensure better use of the play area in all weathers.

 The project has included the installation of a new natural play space that has been designed specifically for toddlers.